Erika Ward - Voice Actor By Trade, Philosopher By Nature

 My (surprising at the time) answer: "I want to inspire people.
 I want to wake them up and remind them of who they really are."

-A couple of years after that, I had already fallen into a fun career in voiceover and was spending the majority of my free time as a spiritual seeker and student when a first date inquired, "What do you do when you're not working?"
+A couple of years after that, I had already fallen into a fun career in voiceover and was spending the majority of my free time exploring spirituality and deeper philosophical concepts when a first date inquired, "What do you do when you're not working?"

 My (totally honest) answer: "I go on walks, take photos of flowers, and write down what comes to me."

-A lot has happened since then.
-I went through what I lovingly refer to as my super-woo phase.
-I offered intuitive readings.
-Taught workshops.
-Moved back to the east coast.
+Let's just say a lot has happened since then.
+I went through what I lovingly refer to as my super-woo phase (more details about that below).
 Started coaching voice actors.
-Shared my Message Of The Day experiment via social media.
 Compiled my writing and photography into two books.
-Met my partner Jon.
 And eventually relocated to the foothills of the Blue Ridge Mountains where I continue to voice other people's projects while simultaneously creating my own.

 Subscribe